-- Post-colonial and critical theories
+- Post-colonial, de-colonial and critical theories

 In recent years, the deterioration of the working and living conditions of immigrants and ethnic minorities in Western Democracies has been the cause of immigrant mobilizations and political claims throughout Europe and North America.
 Several recent interrelated shifts have contributed to these mobilizations, including more restrictive immigration and citizenship laws, the rise of nativist discourses and criminalization of immigrant groups, as well as the restructuration of the labor market.
 Looking at these developments, my research is organized around two central questions: What are the conditions for political activism and right claims of stigmatized immigrants and ethnic minorities in hostile environments?
 How do the counter-narratives they promote reshape public debates on what it means to live in pluralistic societies?
 Drawing on migration and citizenship theories, ethnic and racial studies, as well social movement theories, urban politics, and post-colonial theories, my research examines the root causes of the political claims of immigrant and ethnic minorities, and unveils the conditions that allow stigmatized groups to promote their own incorporation in receiving societies through their struggles for greater rights.